 The nutrition facts on this are going to look a little scary at first – you might glance at them and say “what?!
 20 grams of carbs?!”.
 But take a deep breath and let me explain.

-The current labeling laws count erythritol in the carbohydrate count, despite the fact that it is not processed like other carbohydrates and does not affect blood sugar.
+The current labelling laws count erythritol in the carbohydrate count, despite the fact that it is not processed like other carbohydrates and does not affect blood sugar.
 (PS – read more about erythritol and why it’s a great keto sweetener.)

 Because of this, you can subtract the erythritol (and dietary fiber) to get the net carbs for this dish, which clocks in at just 5 grams per slice.